These sitting exercises will help improve your mobility and prevent falls. You can even do these gentle exercises in bed or during a hospital stay.

-This exercise will strengthen hips and thighs, and improve flexibility.
+This exercise strengthens your hips and thighs, and improves flexibility.

 - Sit upright and do not lean on the back of the chair.
 Hold on to the sides of the chair.

-- Lift your left leg with your knee bent as far as is comfortable.
+- Keeping your knee bent, lift your left leg as far as is comfortable.
 Place your foot down with control.

 - Repeat with the opposite leg.

 This stretch improves ankle flexibility and lowers the risk of developing a blood clot.